iqs8/japanese-rag-chatbot/README.md

-### Smart Filtering
+### Intelligent Content Filtering
-**Textbook content presents unique challenges for semantic matching** - the same basic grammar points appear across multiple lessons with similar vocabulary and explanations, making it difficult for vector similarity to distinguish between them.
-This is unlike querying a story where events have distinct contexts and locations.

-To address this, the system includes **intelligent filtering**:
+The system retrieves the top 3 most semantically relevant chunks from your textbook content, allowing it to pull from different lessons that build on each other or provide complementary information.
+This works well for most queries since Japanese grammar concepts often connect across lessons.

+For more targeted learning, you can:
-- **Specify lessons in your question**: `"lesson 3 sublesson 2 te-form"`
+- **Specify lessons in your question**: "lesson 3 sublesson 2 te-form"
-- **Use sidebar filters** to override and focus on specific content
+- **Use sidebar filters** to focus on specific lessons or sublessons
-- **Structured metadata filtering** ensures you get content from the right lesson/sublesson
-- **Hybrid approach**: Combines semantic search with precise content filtering for better results

 ## 🚀 Prerequisites